Patreon/platform-documentation/source/includes/_api.md

 - [Paging through a list of pledges to you](#paging-through-a-list-of-pledges-to-you)
 - [Fetching a patron's profile info](#fetching-a-patron-39-s-profile-info)

-These APIs are accessed using an OAuth client access_token obtained from the [Clients & API Keys](https://www.patreon.com/platform/documentation/clients) page.
+These APIs are accessed using an OAuth client `access_token` obtained from the [OAuth](#oauth) section.
 Please go there first if you do not yet have one.

-When performing an API request, the information you are allowed to see is determined by which access_token you are using.
-Please be sure to select your access_token appropriately.
+When performing an API request, the information you are allowed to see is determined by which `access_token` you are using.
+Please be sure to select your `access_token` appropriately.
 For example, __if someone has granted your OAuth client access to their profile information, and you try to fetch it using your own access_token instead of the one created when they granted your client access, you will instead just get your own profile information.__

 ## Fetch your own profile and campaign info

 ```ruby
 require 'patreon'